camilasalmeida/men-stack-crud-app-fruits/README.md

 - Middleware **express.urlencoded**: This middleware parses incoming request bodies, extracting form data and converting it into a JavaScript object.
 It then attaches this object to the `req.body` property of the request, making the form data easily accessible within our route handlers.

+-  1. `req` is the request object that contains information about the HTTP request.
+   2.  `params` is an object within the request object that holds ***route*** parameters.
+These are the parts of the URL that are defined with a colon(:) in the route path.
+    3. Using fruitId: `req.params.fruitId` retrieves the value of fruitId from the URL.
+For example, if the URL is /fruits/12345, then req.params.fruitId will equal 12345.
+    This ID is then used in the `Fruit.findById(req.params.fruitId)` call to search for the specific fruit in the database.